 Take a look at the toxic roles below, and see if you identify with any of them.
 Maybe you can even associate them with different members of your own family.

 Family therapy makes it is possible to break these roles, and restructure the family unit.
 And individual and couples counselling provides you with a more individual approach that will show you how to recover from your own pain, and conduct healthy relationships.
 So, which roles sound familiar to you?

 A family can be a healthy, life-giving unit.
 You can start cultivating that today by understanding the characteristics that make it unhealthy.

 Did you grow up in a toxic family unit?
 Do you need help communicating with unhealthy family members?
-Here’s what you need to do: Contact Colleen on 0434 337 245, Duncan on 0434 331 243 or Rachel on 0422 177 193 for a FREE 10 minute consultation on how we can best help you or book online now.
+Here’s what you need to do: Contact Colleen on 0434 337 245 or Duncan on 0434 331 243 for a FREE 10 minute consultation on how we can best help you or book online now.